 Associated General Contractors

-Won fraud judgment and over half of a million dollars in net payment to client as first chair in trial for case related to university construction project
+Won fraud judgment and over half of $1 million in net payment to client as first chair in trial for case related to university construction project

 Drafted and negotiated $6 million prime contract for federal building construction project